Andrei Partoș – Radio Vacanța-Costinești Private Collection

 How this state of affairs was accepted may be partially understood through the mechanism by which the proportion of foreign music to Romanian music broadcast by Radio Vacanţa-Costineşti was able to be clearly in favour of the former.
 “What was forbidden was in demand here,” says Andrei Partoş, “and I did all I could to play this music.
 There was also a sort of tacit acceptance by the regime of this ‘air bubble’ of freedom – certainly there was something of the sort.
 There was that rule about the list of songs that had to be handed over to the UCMR (Uniunea Compozitorilor și Muzicologilor din România – Union of Composers and Musicologists in Romania ), in order for a sum of money to be transferred to them.
 On the list, of course there were Romanian names, so that on paper they would make up the majority of those UCMR lists.
 But, not least because there wasn’t any proof cassette, we played whatever music we wanted to.
 I mean, the vast majority was foreign music.
 There were mechanisms for getting round apparently strict rules – and we made full use of them.
 Theoretically, in the course of a day, there should have been a proportion of seven Romanian songs to three foreign.
 In fact it was the other way round, sometimes even two to eight.”

 For a good few years in the last decade of Romanian communism, the audience of Radio Vacanţa-Costineşti consisted of everyone on the beach of the resort.
 “If there were 20,000 young people on the beach one day,” says Andrei Partoş, “that was the audience.
 Sometimes there were 30,000.
-And at the Summer Festivals, as many as 50,000.”
+And at the Festivals of the Sea, as many as 50,000.”
 And he adds, “Let’s remember that most of those who went there were educated.
 A lot of students.
 I know I did something important.
 And those years remain for me some of the most beautiful years in my life.”
 Similarly, Toni Grecu, one of the leaders of the comedy troupe Divertis, a star element in the programmes for young people organised every summer before 1989 in Costineşti, stated in an article in the newspaper Cotidianul in 2008: “Costineşti was the only parenthesis in Romanian communism.
 And I am not a nostalgic.
 We had the best music brought by Andrei Partoş and the best atmosphere.”

 Radio Vacanţa-Costineşti continued to broadcast after 1989 too.
 Andrei Partoş was at the console for the last time in the summer of 2002.